runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-spec.md

 3.  the txn sender is the `storage.manager`
 4.  the baker is _not_ already frozen

-FIXME: This claim is incomplete because it depends on the `operations` cell which we do not have yet.

 ```k
   claim <k> #runProof(_IsFA2, SetBaker(Baker, FreezeBaker)) => . </k>
         <stack> .Stack </stack>